AndysRobotics/microFramework/README.md

 <div data-if="test2.hello.world"></div>
 ```

+### data-unknown

-### data-unknown - available on any html tag that's got data-innerHtml attribute
+Available on any html tag that has got the `data-innerHtml` attribute.
+The value of this attribute will be treated as a string.

 Upon each render, if the looked up data from `data-innerHtml` path following is an empty string, unresolvable path, null or undefined the elements innerHtml will be replace with the string bound to this attribute.